Levonorgestrel/ ethinyl estradiol

 Preventing pregnancy.
 It may be used for other conditions as determined by your doctor.

-Levonorgestrel/ethinyl estradiol is a progesterone and estrogen combination birth control pill.
-It works by preventing ovulation, thickening the mucus in the cervix, and changing the lining of the uterus.
+Levonorgestrel/ethinyl estradiol is a combination birth control pill.
+It works by preventing ovulation, altering the cervical mucus, and changing the lining of the uterus.

 Do NOT use levonorgestrel/ ethinyl estradiol if: